crawlingout/unexplored/_posts/2014-06-22-valbona-valley.markdown

 - 'jahmaica'
 tags:
 - 'Prokletije'
+twtrdsc: 'The gem of Prokletije ("Cursed") Mountains and one of the most beautiful unexplored places in Europe.
+Forests, rugged mountain peaks, remote villages.
+Great hiking.'
 ---
-Valbona Valley National Park - a protected area in Albania.
+Valbona Valley National Park is a protected area in Albania.
 The gem of Prokletije ("Cursed") Mountains and one of the most beautiful unexplored places in Europe.
 Tourism in Valbona is still operates very much as an extension of the age-old rules of hospitality.
-Forests, rugged mountain peaks, remote villages - great hiking.
+Forests, rugged mountain peaks, remote villages.
+Great hiking.

 <!-- img -->
 {% assign image = '/i/albania/valbona-valley/2.jpg' %}